waldolemmer/atto.py/README.rst

 An instance of `AttoClient()` represents a connection to an Atto node.
 Communication with the node happens through `AttoClient()`'s members.

-The clients wrap the information from API responses in the form of Python builtins and classes in this module, such as:
+The methods wrap the information from API responses in the form of Python builtins and classes in this module, such as:

 * Account